open-metadata/OpenMetadata/openmetadata-docs/content/v1.1.1/connectors/database/singlestore/index.md

 ## Requirements

 ### Metadata
 To extract metadata the user used in the connection needs to have access to the `INFORMATION_SCHEMA`.
-By default a user can see only the rows in the `INFORMATION_SCHEMA` that correspond to objects for which the user has the proper access privileges.
+By default, a user can see only the rows in the `INFORMATION_SCHEMA` that correspond to objects for which the user has the proper access privileges.

 ```SQL
 -- Create user.